gabrielchua/embedding-adapter/README.md

 ```

 # Synthetic Label Generation 🧪
-No user feedback to use as labels? 🤔 Create synthetic label the `LabelGenerator` util
+No user feedback to use as labels? 🤔 Create synthetic labels with the `LabelGenerator` util

 ```python
 from embedding_adapter.utils import LabelGenerator